 I want to pause a moment and beg you to be on guard.

 Don’t let the enemy whisper guilt and shame about your negative thoughts of your husband.
-We serve a God of Grace, Mercy and Second Chances.
+We serve a God of grace, mercy, and second chances.

 But we also have a very real enemy who would like to get you stuck right here.
 An ugly snake who would like to convince you:

-- You can’t change
+- You can’t change.

-- You shouldn’t have to change until your husband changes
+- You shouldn’t have to change until your husband changes.

-- This won’t work because nothing has worked before
+- This won’t work because nothing has worked before.

-Ignore that lier.
-Give this area to God.
-Listen, sweet sister, God loves you, already forgave you at the Cross, and has Victory in mind for you.
-You are here, reading this because God loves you and longs for change that brings victory in your life and Marriage!
+Listen, Sweet Sister, God loves you.
+He already forgave you at the cross and has victory in mind for you.
+You are here, reading this because God loves you and longs for change that brings victory in your life and marriage!

 Spend some time alone with God today.
 If talking through those negative thoughts is too intense, journal through them instead.

-Tomorrow we will learn how to stop thinking negative thoughts in a relationship and see the power of positive thinking in marriage!
+Next, we will learn how to stop thinking negative thoughts in a relationship and see the power of positive thinking in marriage!

 If you enjoyed this you would also like these Posts: